emmastrand/EmmaStrand_Notebook/_posts/2020-01-23-Becker-DNA-RNA-Extractions.md

 # Danielle Becker DNA RNA Extractions
 ### 20200123 Test extraction round for Danielle Becker coral samples.

-DNA/RNA Extractions from Danielle Becker's *{Pocillopora*} coral samples using the following protocol: [Zymo Duet RNA DNA Extraction Protocol](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/_posts/2019-05-31-Zymo-Duet-RNA-DNA-Extraction-Protocol.md) and modified adult fragment tissue preparation steps described below:
+DNA/RNA Extractions from Danielle Becker's *Pocillopora* coral samples using the following protocol: [Zymo Duet RNA DNA Extraction Protocol](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/_posts/2019-05-31-Zymo-Duet-RNA-DNA-Extraction-Protocol.md) and modified adult fragment tissue preparation steps described below:
 - Half of coral fragment clipped and 500 μl of DNA/RNA shield from sample tube placed in tube with 2 mL 0.5 mm glass beads.
 - 40 seconds at 20 Hz in the Tissue Lyser to remove tissue from coral skeleton.
 - Supernatant removed and placed in 1.5 mL microcentrifuge tube for a stock solution (~700 μl).